 - a primary producer can have any number of accounts with multiple Authorised Deposit-taking Institutions (for example a bank, credit union or building society), authorised under the Banking Act 1959 (Cwlth)

-- to be classified as an FMD, and to retain taxation benefits, the deposit must be held for at least 12 months with an Authorised Deposit-taking Institution unless the primary producer
+- to retain the taxation benefits an FMD must be held for at least 12 months with an Authorised Deposit-taking Institution

-- has received primary producer Category C recovery assistance following a natural disaster under the Natural Disaster Relief and Recovery Arrangements (see below); or
+- have received primary producer Category C recovery assistance following a natural disaster under the Natural Disaster Relief and Recovery Arrangements (see below); or

-- is affected by a rainfall deficiency for at least six consecutive months (see below).
+- are affected by a rainfall deficiency for at least six consecutive months (see below).

 Eligibility requirements for withdrawal within 12 months for primary producers affected by natural disasters